 Other method: Plunge your brush in a glass of acetone to wash it.
 Acetone is a volatile material that will evaporate, leaving only solid residues you can simply throw away.

 Drying time is not too long.
 Count 2 to 3 hours for a completely dry piece.

-I chose to paint my amulet with acrylic (colors: ochre, Sienna, umber, burnt umber).
+I chose to paint my amulet with acrylics (colors: ochre, Sienna, umber, burnt umber).

 Acrylic paint has the benefit of resisting to water and being flexible once it is dry.
 You need very little water to dilute it, and you can mix acrylic paints with each other to create new colors.

-To wash your brush, just use a bit of water and soap.
+To wash your brush, just use a glass of water.

 Here is the result once the amulets are painted: